-Since the approval of A. niger as the microbial source of the enzyme in the Code, it has been re-identified as the species Aspergillus fijiensis (A. fijiensis).
-Meiji Food Materia Co., Ltd. has submitted an application to Food Standards Australia New Zealand (FSANZ) to permit A. fijiensis as a microbial source for the production of the enzyme beta-fructofuranosidase as a processing aid in any food.
+Since the approval of A. niger as the microbial source of the enzyme in the Code, it has been re-classified in the microbiological literature as the species Aspergillus fijiensis (A. fijiensis).
+Meiji Food Materia Co., Ltd. submitted an application to Food Standards Australia New Zealand (FSANZ) to permit A. fijiensis as a microbial source of the enzyme beta-fructofuranosidase used as a processing aid in any food.
 The request for the additional permission is to ensure regulatory certainty.